 VHMC Representative Biddy Robinson (nominated by the VHMC)

-NPG Representative - Mike Withers (nominated by the NPG)

 Method

-The Working Group is required to work within the legal and procedural framework advised by North Dorset District Council and the requirements of the Neighbourhood Plan process.
+The Working Group is required to work within the legal and procedural framework advised by North Dorset District Council.

-The Working Group will limit its enquiries to the matters outlined in its objective and will not canvass nor pay heed to judgements, opinions or viewpoints that relate to matters already addressed and assessed by the Neighbourhood Planning Group and its technical advisers.
+The Working Group will limit its enquiries to the matters outlined in its objective and will not canvass nor pay heed to judgements, opinions or viewpoints that relate to matters already addressed and assessed by others.

 Resources

-The Working Group shall be able to call on the advice and good offices of the Parish Clerk, Parish Councillors and Neighbourhood Planning Group and Village Hall Management Committee.
+The Working Group shall be able to call on the advice and good offices of the Parish Clerk, Parish Councillors and Village Hall Management Committee.
 Should there be a requirement to obtain the services of a consultant the working group Chairman will provide sufficient information that justifies the cost and it will be for the parish council to agree the provision of funds.
 Due to timescales this may have to be done by e mail and then referred to in the subsequent parish council meeting.

 Reporting